twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 I'm excited to see what kinds of Messages Extensions are available at launch come this Fall.

 I'll do my best to keep this post updated as subsequent betas are shipped.
 Feel free to ping me [@twocentstudios](https://twitter.com/twocentstudios) on Twitter if you have questions or comments.

+*Thanks to Evan Coleman for reading drafts of this post.*